Universe

 Low-Level Indexing Command

-Following the usual index making strategy in Typst, this user #blindex command only adds the index-marking #metadata in the document, without producing any visible typeset output.
+Following the usual index making strategy in Typst, this use of the #blindex command only adds the index-marking #metadata in the document, without producing any visible typeset output.

 Optional arguments control style and sorting convention parameters, as exemplified below.